Subject: Readme file for the RPN large-integer calculator

 Note there are no {digit} and {enter} buttons on the form:

-Toggle [Num Lock] On, enter numbers with the digit keys,
+Toggle [Num Lock] On, type numbers with the digit keys,

 separate multiple numbers with [Enter], and press